Niacinamide for Body Skin: Everything You Need to Know

 Why Niacinamide Belongs in Your Body Care Routine

 Most people know niacinamide as a facial ingredient.
-But the skin on your body faces the same challenges — and in many cases, more severe ones.
-Here's why it translates so powerfully from face to body:
+But your body skin faces the same challenges — and in many cases, more severe ones.
+Here's why it works so powerfully below the neck:

-Body skin has fewer sebaceous glands.
-This means it produces less natural oil and is more prone to dryness, especially in Pakistan's dry winters and air-conditioned indoor environments.
-Niacinamide helps the skin produce ceramides — the fatty molecules that form the skin barrier and keep moisture locked in.
+• Body skin has fewer sebaceous glands.
+It produces less natural oil and is more prone to dryness — especially in Pakistan's dry winters and A/C-heavy indoor environments.
+Niacinamide helps the skin produce ceramides — the lipids that form the skin barrier and keep moisture locked in.

-Friction causes persistent dark spots.
+• Friction causes persistent dark spots.
 Areas like the inner thighs, underarms, elbows, and knees experience constant friction from clothing and movement.
-This leads to post-inflammatory hyperpigmentation (PIH) — dark spots that can be stubborn and hard to treat.
-Niacinamide is one of the most clinically proven ingredients for fading PIH.
+This leads to post-inflammatory hyperpigmentation (PIH) — stubborn dark spots that niacinamide is clinically proven to fade.

-Sun exposure on the body is significant.
+• Sun exposure on the body is significant.
 In Pakistan, arms and legs are regularly exposed to intense UV radiation.
-Niacinamide doesn't replace sunscreen, but it works alongside it to address the pigmentation damage that accumulates over time.
+Niacinamide works alongside your SPF to address the pigmentation damage that accumulates over time.

-Heat and sweat disrupt the skin barrier.
-Sweating heavily, then showering frequently, strips the skin of its natural oils.
-Over time this weakens the skin barrier, leading to sensitivity, rough patches, and skin that feels perpetually dry even with moisturiser.
-Niacinamide directly restores this barrier function.
+• Heat and sweat disrupt the skin barrier.
+Sweating heavily then showering frequently strips the skin of its natural oils.
+Niacinamide directly restores this barrier function, reducing sensitivity and dryness over time.

 1. Fades Dark Spots and Hyperpigmentation